10 Important Safety Rules for Camping

 Be aware of carbon monoxide poisoning.
 This gas can come from heaters, lanterns, charcoal grills etc. A build up of carbon monoxide could cause illness and even death and the worst part of it is that humans cannot see it or smell it.
 To prevent carbon monoxide poisoning, do not use any source of heating inside the tent, completely extinguish any fires you may have made, and try to keep gas stoves away from the tent in a safe place.

-If you'd like to read similar articles to 10 Important Safety Rules for Camping, we recommend you browse around our Recreational activities category.
+If you want to read similar articles to 10 Important Safety Rules for Camping, we recommend you visit our Recreational activities category.

 - Following these simple safety rules will allow you to enjoy your trip safely.